 “Some of these trials allow us to use therapies that we think might be helpful, but we otherwise might not have been able to use,” Ezzeddine said.
-Ezzeddine expects the first of the clinical trials to roll out early this fall.
+Ezzeddine expects the first of the clinical trials to roll out early in fall 2014.

 Enrolling in clinical trials can have several advantages for patients, Ezzeddine said.
-First, a trial gives you access to advanced—although experimental—treatment options.
+First, a trial gives you access to advanced experimental treatment options.
 Patients participating in clinical trials receive a high level of attention from the research and care team conducting the trial.
 Finally, the patients will be contributing to society by helping advance the science of medical care for patients with similar diseases, Ezzeddine said.
 The trials are thoroughly vetted for patient safety, Ezzeddine added.

 The results of these trials will be shared among institutions participating in the network in an effort to accelerate research and reduce costs, Ezzeddine said.